-Recognized by critics as offering “tremendously sensitive direction” and being “a gifted and spirited conductor,” Philip Bauman currently serves as conductor of the Northwest Indiana Symphony Youth Orchestra, the College of Du Page Chamber orchestra and South Suburban College orchestra.
+Recognized by critics as offering “tremendously sensitive direction” and being “a gifted and spirited conductor,” Philip Bauman currently serves as conductor of the Northwest Indiana Symphony Youth Orchestra and the College of Du Page Chamber orchestra.
 Known for his charismatic presence on and off the podium he is frequently hailed for his innovative programs and consistently captivating performances.
-Mr. Bauman recently concluded a 24 year tenure as Music Director of the La Porte County Symphony Orchestra.
+Mr. Bauman recently concluded a 24-year tenure as Music Director of the La Porte County Symphony Orchestra.

 December 2015 marked Mr. Bauman’s inaugural performance as the Music Director of the Michigan City Messiah.
 Maestro Bauman was selected to carry on the traditional faithfully conducted by Dan McNabb for 50 years.
-The 55th season contiunes a new era in the community’s celebration of this grand and popular tradition.
+The 56th season continues a new era in the community’s celebration of this grand and popular tradition.

 Kimberly Jones, soprano

 Kimberly Eileen Jones is a native Chicagoan, born on the lower South Side around Sox Park.
 At a young age, she began piano lessons.
 It was during this time she also became fascinated with singing, listening and trying to imitate the sounds of Barbra Streisand, Judy Garland, Dionne Warwick among others.

 To work with conductors such as Riccardo Muti and Leonard Bernstein was a dream come true.
 She was amazed watching the soloists and it was there she began to wonder if she could perhaps be at the front of the stage instead of part of the group!